|

 heredity.
 Typically, plays of this type (

-The reactions against realism and
+reactions against realism and naturalism were various, some nonrealistic

-naturalism were various, some nonrealistic dramatic forms given names from the
+dramatic forms given names from the past, such as fantasia, burlesque,

-names invented for them, such as symbolism and expressionism, and some seeming
+symbolism and expressionism, and some seeming to fit no particular

-to fit no particular category (most of Shaw’s plays).
-Of the new
+category (most of Shaw’s plays).
+Of the new forms, symbolism and

-outward an internal reality positivism overlooked.
+internal reality positivism overlooked.

 Uncapitalized, symbolism merely refers to the use